Larouex/IoTCRaspberryPiProtocolTranslationGateway/README.md

     -D SERVICE_UUID="6F165338-0001-43B9-837B-41B1A3C86EC1"
     -D DEBUG=1
 ````
-So this section identifies the pattern that your device advertises via BLE...
+This section in "devicescache.json" identifies the pattern that your device advertises via BLE...
 ````json
 {
   "DeviceCapabilityModels": [